 There are four membership categories and corresponding requirements as outlined below.

-RBA full members are held accountable to their Code of Conduct commitment via a range of mandatory accountability and assessment means, including self-assessment questionnaires, VAP onsite compliance verification, and corrective actions where necessary.
+RBA Full Members are held accountable to their Code of Conduct commitment via a range of mandatory accountability and assessment means, including self-assessment questionnaires, VAPs and corrective actions where necessary.

 The RBA Code of Conduct itself also outlines necessary management systems to ensure members establish the systems and structures necessary to ensure they do not infringe on workers’ rights nor the wellbeing of their communities.
 These systems and structures are vital to prevent accidents and abuses that damage both businesses and communities.
 The RBA provides a range of tools and resources to help members establish and maintain these systems and structures.